Esther McVey: Early life and career

-McVey, of Irish Catholic descent, was born in Liverpool.
+Esther McVey was born on 24 October 1967 in Liverpool; she is of Irish Catholic descent.
 She spent the first two years of her life in foster care as a Barnardo's child.
-She was educated at the (at that time fee-paying, independent) Belvedere School, before reading law at Queen Mary University of London (LLB) and radio journalism at City, University of London (MA).
-In July 2009, McVey graduated from Liverpool John Moores University with the degree of Master of Science (MSc) in corporate governance.
+She was educated at the (at that time fee-paying, independent) Belvedere School, before reading law at Queen Mary University of London, graduating with an LLB, before graduating with an MA in radio journalism at City, University of London.

-From 2000 to 2006, McVey was a director of her family's Liverpool-based construction business J. G. McVey & Co. (run by her father) which specialised in demolition and site clearance, land reclamation and regeneration.
+From 2000 to 2006, McVey was a director of her family's Liverpool-based construction business J. G. McVey & Co. (run by her father), which specialised in demolition and site clearance, land reclamation and regeneration.
 In 2003, the firm received two immediate prohibition safety notices with which it complied.
 Her father has since said that she was "only there in name".

+In July 2009, McVey graduated from Liverpool John Moores University with an MSc in corporate governance.

 Media career

 McVey returned to the family business after university, while undertaking a postgraduate course in radio journalism at City University, before embarking on a career in the media, both as a presenter and producer.

 McVey was a co-presenter of the summer holiday Children's BBC strand But First This in 1991, and subsequently presented and produced a wide range of programmes, co-hosting GMTV, BBC1's science entertainment series How Do They Do That?, 5's Company, The Heaven and Earth Show, Shopping City, BBC2's youth current affairs programme Reportage and Channel 4's legal series Nothing But The Truth with Ann Widdecombe.
 She took part in Eve Ensler's The Vagina Monologues at the Empire Theatre, Liverpool.

-McVey returned to Liverpool and set up her own business, Making It (UK) Ltd, which provides training for small and medium enterprises as well as providing office space for new startup businesses, which led to her founding Winning Women, supported by funding from the North West Regional Development Agency.
+McVey returned to Liverpool and set up her own business, Making It (UK) Ltd, which provides training for small and medium-sized enterprises as well as providing office space for new startup businesses, which led to her founding Winning Women, supported by funding from the North West Regional Development Agency.

 McVey joined GB News in 2021 to present a weekly show with her husband, titled Saturday Morning with Esther and Phillip.
 In September 2022, in a shakeup of the channel's schedule, it was announced that the pair would present another show on Friday, titled Friday Morning with Esther and Phillip.

+In September 2023, Ofcom said that GB News had breached impartiality rules during an interview that McVey and Davies carried out with Jeremy Hunt on their Saturday morning show earlier that year.

-Political career
+Parliamentary career

-A supporter of Conservative Way Forward, a Thatcherite organisation, McVey was selected to stand as the Conservative Party candidate in the 2005 general election for the Wirral West constituency, but lost to the sitting Labour MP Stephen Hesford by 1,097 votes.
+At the 2005 general election, McVey stood as the Conservative Party candidate in Wirral West, coming second with 39.9% of the vote behind the incumbent Labour MP Stephen Hesford.